ndimiduk/HBaseLoaders/README.md

     <input-path>   A full path to the wikistats pagecount directory.
                    Alternately, the path to a single file can be provided to load a small subset of the data.

+A sample of the data is provided in the repository.
+Out of the box, an invocation might look like this:

+    $ HBASE_CLASSPATH=`pwd`/target/WikistatsOnline-*.jar hbase \
+      -Dlog4j.configuration=file:./src/main/resources/log4j.properties \
+      com.hortonworks.examples.hbase.wikitraffic.WikistatsOnlineLoader \
+      -tall wikistats ./sampledata/pagecounts-20090430-230000.txt

 ## License